AppStoreFoundation/AppcoinsUnityPlugin/README.md

 4. Check the _enable debug_ checkbox if you would like to be able to use testnets like Ropsten for testing your AppCoins In-App Billing integration.
 **Note: Uncheck this in production to avoid testnet purchases.**

-5. Create _Purchaser_ class in Unity C# by inheriting from _AppcoinsPurchaser_.
-When the _Purchaser_ class wants to buy a product it has to call _MakePurchase_ method and passing his SKU ID or the AppcoinsSKU object itself.
-This method is implemented at _AppcoinsPurchaser_.
+5. Create _Purchaser_ class in Unity C# by inheriting from the _AppcoinsPurchaser_ class.
+When the _Purchaser_ class wants to buy a product it has to call _makePurchase_ method, with the SKU id of the product to buy, implemented by _AppcoinsPurchaser_.
 After the purchase has been processed one of the two methods (_purchaseSuccess_, _purchaseFailed_) will be called by _AppcoinsPurchaser_.
 Those two methods are virtual and empty so you can override them and implement a custom version:

 ```
 using UnityEngine;
 using UnityEngine.UI;

-using Sytem.Collections.Generic;

 //add this namespace to your script to give you  access to the plugin classes.
 using Aptoide.AppcoinsUnity;